PerMalmberg/JOwShell/README.md

 # JOwShell
-Java frontend to ow-shell (Shell commands for OWFS)
+Java wrapper to ow-shell (Shell commands for OWFS)